gilleswaeber/wsl-wrapper/README.md

 WSL Wrapper
 ===========
 It is a simple wrapper around the Linux subsystem for Windows available in Windows 10.
 It allows to call WSL executables as if they were native Windows applications.
-This avoid playing with `bash -c`.
+This avoid playing with `bash -ic`.

+It also contains two useful commands for converting paths: `path2wsl` and `wsl2path`.

 Requirements
 ============